ChieF-TroN/ct_dragstrip/README.txt

 Modifications:
 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.3 to 4.4
+- Added the ability to modify lights per track.
+- Added the ability to use multiple light models.
+- Updated the debug commands to work with new modifications.

 Update from 4.2 to 4.3
 - Added a lot more configurable variables to the config for setting up custom drag lights.